 Face masks have been said to go a long way in controlling the spread of the Covid-19 causing SARS-CoV-2.
 It is proven that face masks in combination with other measures, such as social distancing and frequent hand-washing can help control the spread of the virus.

 Many people wonder about the efficacy of face masks and why they weren’t recommended from the very start of the pandemic.
 Experts and health governing bodies around the world claim that they didn’t know coronavirus could spread at such a massive scale before the first reports started pouring in.
-You can find the number of active cases and other related news at forbesnews9.

 This guide talks about how certain face masks offer protection against coronavirus.